Skip to main content

 How to treat side effects of Qulipta

 To treat Qulipta’s side effects, a patient first needs to know what they are and how bad they are for them specifically.
+If the effects are mild and tolerable, Dr. Demian suggests adjusting the dose and taking it at bedtime.

 Dr. Yono says more common and short-lived side effects don’t require treatment.
-If they last longer—like days or weeks—she recommends considering stopping the medication (after talking to a healthcare provider, of course).
+If they last longer, like days or weeks, she recommends considering stopping the medication (after talking to a healthcare provider, of course).

 If the medicine causes hypersensitivity reactions or other serious side effects, both providers urge people to stop taking the medication completely.
+There may be a Qulipta alternative that’s more appropriate.

-As mentioned above, people with certain medical conditions may want to be especially careful when taking Qulipta, if at all, after discussing it with their healthcare provider.
+Doctors agree that Qulipta is generally safe, but people with certain medical conditions may want to be especially careful when taking Qulipta, if at all, after discussing it with their healthcare provider.